 What is the Purpose of a Conditional Receipt?

 What is the conditional receipt?

 A conditional receipt represents a document that provides insurance to a person who applies for an insurance contract and has provided the initial premium payment.
-It is used to provide insurance if the insured dies before the policy is issued.
+It provides insurance if the insured dies before the policy is issued.

-Usually, If the insured would have been otherwise insurable in the case of the premature death, the insurance company would have to pay money.
+Usually, if the insured had been otherwise insurable in the case of premature death, the insurance company would have to pay money.

+What is the Purpose of a Conditional Receipt?